Triad Communication {Getting Kids to Talk}

 • Date Night: Go on dates.
 Make the date long enough the child will have time to relax and then open up (the length of time will depend on the child).

-• Read One-on-One: We read to each child individually each night.
-This gives one-on-one time with the child to allow for conversation.
+• Read One-on-One: We read to each child individually each night when they were younger.
+This gave one-on-one time with the child to allow for conversation.
 I find children are often more interested in talking right before bed.
 I don’t know if it is a stall tactic or something about the time of day, but it is a great time to get kids talking.

 • Get Active: Go for walks.
 Play basketball.
 Ride bikes.
 Do something active together.